CatsaCode/Quest-Discord-Presence/README.md

 ## Installation

 - To install the mod, use [Mods before Friday](https://mbf.bsquest.xyz/).
-For BS 1.28 users, use [Quest Patcher](https://github.com/Lauriethefish/QuestPatcher)
 - To set up the mod, you need to install the client on your PC.
 The client and installation instructions are [here](https://github.com/Lauriethefish/Quest-Discord-Presence-Client).

 ## Downloads